oriondriftapi/dashboard/README.md

 Once you run the .exe you compiled or downloaded from the repo.
 It will prompt you to "sign-in", now you can continue as a guest, but you will be limited to only station viewing and fleet viewing, If you do want to sign-in to the dashboard, please follow this [YouTube Video](https://youtu.be/IPsDr3ZOE24) to get your api key.

+Once you get your API key, be sure to enter it into the input field above the "login" button, If you put the API Key in correctly, then it should have put you onto a different page, which then you can view all the Stations, Fleets, and mothership info (which is what Orion Drift's backend is built on)

 ## Dependencies
 - [imgui](https://github.com/ocornut/imgui)
 - [json](https://github.com/nlohmann/json)